IHE/PCC.QEDm/input/pagecontent/index.md

 ### Conformance Expectations

-IHE uses the normative words: Shall, Should, and May according to [standards conventions](https://profiles.ihe.net/GeneralIntro/ch-E.html).
+IHE uses the normative words: SHALL, SHOULD, and MAY according to [standards conventions](https://profiles.ihe.net/GeneralIntro/ch-E.html).

 #### Must Support

-The use of ```mustSupport``` in StructureDefinition profiles equivalent to the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
+The use of `mustSupport` in StructureDefinition profiles equivalent to the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).

 mustSupport of true - only has a meaning on items that are minimal cardinality of zero (0), and applies only to the source actor populating the data.
-The source actor shall populate the elements marked with MustSupport, if the concept is supported by the actor, a value exists, and security and consent rules permit.
+The source actor SHALL populate the elements marked with MustSupport, if the concept is supported by the actor, a value exists, and security and consent rules permit.
-The consuming actors should handle these elements being populated or being absent/empty.
+The consuming actors SHOULD handle these elements being populated or being absent/empty.
 Note that sometimes mustSupport will appear on elements with a minimal cardinality greater than zero (0), this is due to inheritance from a less constrained profile.